JungleDragon is a nature and wildlife community for photographers, travellers and anyone who loves nature. We're genuine, free, ad-free and beautiful.

 comments (2)

 1. Hi Ferdy, these are actually female/juvenile Silver-beaked Tanagers.
 If you compare with your other photo, you should note that the birds on this photo have a longer, thinner bill, with the silvery lower mandible that is characteristic of Ramphocelus tanagers.
-Posted one year ago
+Posted 2 years ago

 1. Noted, thanks for the correction.
-Posted one year ago
+Posted 2 years ago

 Sign in or Join in order to comment.